-The Whiting School of Engineering provides motivated working engineers around the world with the tools and experiences necessary to advance and deepen their educations in ways that have a direct positive impact on their professional lives.
+At the Whiting School of Engineering, our Engineering for Professionals programs provide these motivated working engineers-in our region and around the world-with the tools and experiences necessary to enhance their education in ways that will have a direct positive impact on their professional lives.

-The breadth of our degree and certificate programs, the real-world experience of our faculty, and our state-of-the-art instructional methods enable us to provide students with unparalleled opportunities-all of which come with the prestige and value of a Johns Hopkins education.

-Here, you will learn from instructors who are advancing and redefining their fields, including experienced professionals from the renowned Johns Hopkins Applied Physics Laboratory, as well as outstanding members of the Johns Hopkins University faculty.
-These dedicated instructors understand how engineering joins the theoretical with the practical in order to implement solutions to today's grand challenges, and they continually improve and update their course and project content to include the very latest in both the theoretical understanding and the applications of their areas of expertise.
+We provide our engineering students with academic offerings of the highest quality, with all the value and prestige of a Johns Hopkins education.
+The breadth of our degree and certificate programs, the real-world experience of our faculty, and our state-of-the-art instructional methods enable us to provide students with unparalleled opportunities.
+At Engineering for Professionals, you will learn from experienced working professionals and outstanding academic faculty.
+These instructors speak directly to the applications of the course work you will study and continually improve and update content to encompass the very latest in both the theoretical understanding and applications in their areas of expertise.

-In addition to the tremendous academic opportunities afforded by enrolling in a Johns Hopkins Engineering program, you also will become part of a remarkable community.
+In addition to the tremendous academic opportunities you will be afforded by enrolling in a Johns Hopkins Engineering for Professionals program, as a student here, you also will become part of a remarkable community.
 As a student and, later, as an alumnus, you will be a member of the uniquely successful Johns Hopkins family, connected forever to the traditions and achievements of one of the world's most esteemed academic research institutions.